 “It’s not that run-down on the inside,” She said.
 “The houses here are mostly for filming.”

 “Oh.
 Didn’t realize you live near those places.”

 “I got used to them already.
-I mean after almost half a year living here, you’re no longer amazed with anything.”
+I mean after almost half a year living here, you’re no longer amazed by anything.”

 “Yeah.
-My parents love to travel so they finally insisted that I move in with Orchids so they wouldn’t have to worry so much about me being at home alone with the staffs.”
+My parents love to travel so they finally insisted that I move in with Orchids so they wouldn’t have to worry so much about me being at home alone with the staff.”

 Ming Dao smiled.
 “Poor little rich girl, huh?”

 Ming Dao raised his hands in surrender.
 “I wouldn’t dare, Miss Tseng.”

 Qiao Qiao turned left again at the end of that block, taking them back into the view of luxurious houses.